oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsHotelBatchRequest.md

 ### NewCatalogsHotelBatchRequest

-`func NewCatalogsHotelBatchRequest(catalogType CatalogsType, country Country, language Language, items []CatalogsHotelBatchItem, ) *CatalogsHotelBatchRequest`
+`func NewCatalogsHotelBatchRequest(catalogType string, country Country, language CatalogsItemsRequestLanguage, items []CatalogsHotelBatchItem, ) *CatalogsHotelBatchRequest`

 NewCatalogsHotelBatchRequest instantiates a new CatalogsHotelBatchRequest object This constructor will assign default values to properties that have it defined,